penguintutor/matrix-display-images/README.md

 In some circumstances the Ctrl-C does not cancel the program.
 In that case Ctrl-Z can be used and then the program can be stopped using `kill`.

 There is limited error handling for the configuration file.
 It is designed for the configuration file to be created through code (eg. using matrix-message) so that there should be less risk of errors

+*** Bug any parameters not specified will retain their previous value - needs to reset to defaults ***

 ## More Information